KaiserAir: Operations

-KaiserAir's main operation is from Oakland International Airport where it runs its charter airline and fixed-base operator (FBO) services.
+KaiserAir's main operation is from Oakland San Francisco Bay Airport where it runs its charter airline, managed aircraft for private clients, and fixed-base operator (FBO) services.
 It has been operating from this site since 1946.
 It has a second FBO at Santa Rosa Airport.
 In 2011, KaiserAir had 150 employees across both sites.
-KaiserAir has a large VIP lounge and other passenger facilities in one of its hangars at Oakland.
-However, this is rarely used as the usual practice is to drive passengers directly from the airport gate to their aircraft.
+KaiserAir has a large VIP lounge and other passenger facilities.